Needlebrook/Celia-Victor-personal-website/README.md

 # Celia Victor's Personal Website 💻

 Made in June 2025 to document & showcase my skills, projects & experiences.
-This site isn’t just a portfolio. it’s a personal project I thoroughly enjoyed making.
-It’s also a playground for experimenting with code, design, and ideas.
+This site isn’t just a portfolio, it was a personal project I thoroughly enjoyed making.
+I also used this oppertunity to experiment with code, design, and ideas.
 Also made as as one of the submissions for Week 8 of CS50x.

 # About This Site 🌟